chienleng/ishazelwoodonline/README.md

 For more information, see http://is.hazelwood.online

 ---
-run
+after clone, run
 `npm install`

-then
+---

+For development, run
 `npm start`

-load
+then load
 `http://localhost:8888`

 ---

-For production
+For production, run
 `npm run build`

 then serve